leifgehrmann/pangocairocffi/README.rst

 pangocairocffi
 ==============

 pangocairocffi is a `CFFI`_-based set of Python bindings for the `cairo rendering methods with pango`_.
-It extends the pangocffi_ module and is used in conjunction with cairocffi_.
+It is meant to be used in conjunction with cairocffi_ and pangocffi_.

 Usage
 _____